brianbrunner/brianbrunner.github.io/_posts/2013-09-25-real-world-namespacing.markdown

 Lynch.

-I'm not sure if Vicki checked in late too and grabbed our envelope by accident or if the front desk clerk had checked her into out room earlier in the day.
+I'm not sure if Vicki checked in late too and grabbed our envelope by accident or if the front desk clerk had checked her into our room earlier in the day.
 Either way, someone had messed up.
 And really, this all could've been prevented with a little extra namespacing.

 Namespacing